-It could also result from a faulty update of the pilot that has automatic update settings.
+It could also result from a faulty pilot update with automatic update settings.

-It’s common to see computers crush due to faulty pilot updates that conflicted with the rest of the hardware.
+It’s common to see computers crash due to faulty pilot updates that conflict with the rest of the hardware.

-You might receive a hardware error code notification before the shutdown, but sometimes, the laptop will shut down before you have a chance to do anything.
+You might receive a hardware error code notification before the shutdown, but sometimes, the laptop will shut down before you can do anything.

 A system infected by malware is vulnerable and likely to shut down or crash anytime.
 There are various types of malware.

 Some work in the background and take a long time before realizing the damage it might have caused.

 Malware often comes from corrupted USB drives, unsecured websites, and public WiFi connections.

 But some will lead to apparent symptoms, such as your laptop powering down at a specific time of the day or when you open a particular application.